notwaldorf/polymer-demo-transmogrifier/README.md

+#🚨🚨🚨
+Hai!
+Thanks for stopping by!
+This has moved to its permanent home, as a real citizen of PolymerElements-landia.
+Go check it out [there](https://github.com/polymerelements/iron-demo-helpers), since this is unmaintained!

 # demo-snippet
 This is simple element that will render both the source and demo of a code snippet.
 It can be used for both native elements and